-Nice guys don’t always finish first.
+Nice people don’t always finish first.
 The more money at stake, the more cutthroat a business is likely to be.
-All the hedge fund managers in Greenwich, Conn., probably didn’t pay for their Ferraris by being nice to people.
+All the hedge fund managers in Greenwich, Connecticut, probably didn’t pay for their Ferraris by being nice to people.

-But what works on Wall Street—at least some of the time (recent high-level indictments considered)—is probably not going to work on Main Street.
+But what works on Wall Street—at least some of the time—is probably not going to work on Main Street.
 And Kansas-based Advisors Excel built its business the old-fashioned way—with honesty and care not only for its clients, but its employees, too.
-Today, by staying true to its values, Excel is one of the fastest-growing insurance marketing organizations (IMOs) in the country.
-IMOs work with insurers as subcontractors, and Excel has made itself a big player in the industry.
+By staying true to its values, Excel was selected for the top 100 Best Small and Medium Workplaces for Millennials list by Fortune in 2021.

-Cody Foster is co-founder and owner of the company, which started less than a decade ago with three employees but now has more than 200.
-Foster says he learned a few things after eight years of growth.
+Cody Foster is co-founder and owner of the company, which started nearly two decades ago with three employees and which now works with about 500 advisers, according to the company.
+Foster says he learned a few things after the company’s first eight years of growth.
 There are things he would do differently, he says, but his core values influenced the company’s culture then and now, and it’s fair to say Excel was built with the kind of integrity that sometimes eludes bigger companies (even if their ethics policies say otherwise).

 A major lesson learned at Excel in the early days is the virtue of hard work.
 It seems obvious, but Foster says it’s often overlooked as a priority, especially when a business is starting out.
 “When it was just the three of us, we worked really hard—sometimes 24 hours straight—and did everything ourselves,” he says.
 “If your life is on the line to a degree, it’s amazing what you can get done.”